2.2. Single-storey detached buildings between 10 and 30sqm in floor area, using lightweight material

 The net floor area of a single storey, detached building is limited to a maximum of 30 square metres.
 If you are extending an existing single storey detached building, the maximum combined net floor area cannot exceed 30 square metres.

-NZS 3604:2011 Timber-framed buildings which is used as Acceptable Solution (B1/AS1)
+- NZS 3604:2011 Timber-framed buildings which is used as Acceptable Solution (B1/AS1) - standards.govt.nz

-National Association of Steel Framed Housing Inc
+- National Association of Steel Framed Housing Inc - nashnz.org.nz

 What is exempt

 - The owners of a commercial property intend to construct a 20 square metre detached building to serve as a garage.
 The proposed building will be more than its own height away from the boundaries, it contains no potable water supply, and no facilities for cooking or sanitation.
-The owners want to construct the building from the lightweight materials in accordance with the technical requirements of the Building Code as specified in B1/AS1.
+The owners will construct the building from lightweight materials in accordance with the technical requirements of the Building Code as specified in B1/AS1.

 - A 28 square metre sleepout is constructed in the backyard of a residential dwelling.
 It is more than its own height away from all boundaries and the associated residential dwelling, and does not contain cooking or sanitary facilities, or a potable water supply.
 The design complies with the technical requirements of the Building Code for the lightweight material per B1/AS1.
 Subsequently, the construction is carried out in accordance with that design.